thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 > <span class="quote"> Never thought I’d trade dawns for midnights.
 For a while, everything seemed fine.
 But I just knew something felt... _off_. </span>

-Over the past month, my routine slowly shifted later and later, bit by bit.
-This journal captures that subtle shift — one that started by staying up a little late 🛏️, turned disorienting, and eventually forced me to press reset.

 Over the past month, my routine quietly shifted later and later.
-This journal captures that shift — what began as a bit of late-night productivity 🛏️ turned into a blur of misplaced energ and misaligned days.
+This journal captures that shift — what began as a bit of late-night productivity 🛏️ turned into a blur of misplaced energy and misaligned days.
 And then, the course correction.

 <hr class="dots">